 Colonel Gillard has served in many capacities since graduating from Patrol School in 1994, including Director of Training for the Mississippi Highway Safety Patrol Law Enforcement Training Academy, Executive Officer to the Commissioner of Public Safety, Homeland Security Liaison Officer, Team Leader for Patrol Schools, Driving Instructor, Firearms Instructor and Tactical Communications Instructor.
 Colonel Gillard has also served in specialized units within the Governor’s Security Detail and Drug Trafficking (Interdiction) Unit.
 Colonel Gillard is a graduate of Alcorn State University.
 He and his wife, Karla, have one daughter.

-Major Ken Brown, Director
+Lieutenant Colonel Ken Brown, Director

-April 1, 2016, Major Ken K. Brown was appointed to his current position as Director of The Driver Service Bureau.
+April 1, 2016, Lieutenant Colonel Ken K. Brown was appointed to his current position as Director of The Driver Service Bureau.
 He began his career with the Department of Public Safety on October 28, 1999 as a Trooper, ensuring the safety and security of Mississippi’s citizens through direct public service on Mississippi roads and highways.
-Prior to his appointment, Major Brown served in many different capacities to include investigator with the Mississippi Bureau of Investigation for five years, assigned to the Drug Enforcement Administration, Assistant and Director of the Driver Records Division and Deputy Director, Administrative Operations for the Driver Service Bureau.
+Prior to his appointment, LTC Brown served in many different capacities to include investigator with the Mississippi Bureau of Investigation for five years, assigned to the Drug Enforcement Administration, Assistant and Director of the Driver Records Division and Deputy Director, Administrative Operations for the Driver Service Bureau.
 His commitment to faithful service both to the public and staff have been the cornerstone and guiding principles of his years of service.